ckc9759/CODING_resources/BEGINNER/Dp (Course)/Day1_Intro.md

 * We will always be given a choice in DP, like for example including a number or not. (`CHOICE`)
 * If we have a choice, we can use recursion and if the cases overlap, we use Dp solution.
 * By overlapping, it suggests that 1 func call in recursion --> No DP.
 2 func call --> DP soln mostly.
+* If optimal things are asked such as minimum, maximum, largest subarray etc.
 *